How Post-Traumatic Stress Disorder (PTSD) Affects Relationships

 It’s natural to feel vulnerable in the face of an element or circumstance that we interpret as threatening.
 A sense of helplessness and weakness can make that threat seem even more significant.

 Self-doubt hinders setting boundaries.
-That’s because it becomes extremely complex to make decisions and be assertive when the wind isn’t blowing in our favor.
+That’s because it becomes extremely difficult to make decisions and be assertive when the wind isn’t blowing in our favor.
 Nevertheless, being able to set agreements and boundaries is fundamental to building healthy relationships.

 Difficulty asking for help